 Introduction of a Social Work Progression Framework to better support our Social Worker recruitment and retention.
-We have again this year, achieved the lowest turnover, vacancy rates and use of agency social work practitioners in the region.

 Summary

 The ongoing development of our Children's Services Improvement Programme aims to ensure that families experiencing complex and multiple difficulties will receive accessible coordinated support at the time that they need it.
 Targeted and specialist interventions are offered to children, young people and families with existing risk factors and vulnerabilities in order to reduce the severity of problems that have started to emerge and prevent problems escalating.